 F-1 Visa

-The F-1 visa is a temporary nonimmigrant visa.
+The F-1 visa is a temporary non-immigrant student visa.
 However, F1 visa holders may still consider becoming U.S. permanent residents while studying in America.
 Indian students can convert F1 student visas to Green Cards via one of the other options listed in this section.

 H-1B Visa

-The H-1B visa is a dual intent visa that allows the holder to pursue lawful permanent residency.
+The H-1B visa is a non-immigrant work visa.
+It is a dual-intent visa, meaning it allows the holder to pursue lawful permanent residence.

 An H-1B visa holder can bring their spouse and unmarried children under the age of 21 to the United States.